 Service Providers: Educational Psychologist, Learning Strategist, ADHD Coach

 Match your career choice with your interests, aptitudes, and strengths.
+If you are considering new training, upgrading or returning to school, see Adult Learning.

 Service Providers & Resources:

-• Career Counsellors and Employment Agencies can help you to research careers that match your interest and aptitudes and they can direct you to further education and training
+• Career Counsellors and Employment Agencies can help you to research careers that match your interest and aptitudes and they can direct you to further education and training.

 • Governments provide career planning and training support.
+See ALIS for Albertans.

-• Colleges & Universities (post-secondary) have guidance counsellors and Accessibility Advisors to support students with disabilities. (see Post-Secondary Education)
+• Colleges & Universities (post-secondary) have guidance counsellors and accessibility advisors to support students with disabilities. (see Post-Secondary Education)

 Strategies help you to be more effective in completing tasks.
 Strategies may be as simple as having a system for prioritizing tasks, keeping track of information, taking notes at a meeting, choosing ways to remember instructions, and strategies for being organized.